What makes Orange Corn that bright color?

-The orange color of Professor Torbert’s corn gets its vivid orange hue from being naturally selected for significantly increased levels of antioxidant pigments called carotenoids.
-Carotenoids are found throughout nature and are responsible for giving many fruits and vegetables their yellow, orange or red color.
-Examples of carotenoid-rich foods include carrots, tomatoes, sweet potatoes, squash, and melons.
-Yellow corn also gets its color from carotenoids, but the concentrations are only high enough to produce a pale-yellow hue compared to the deep color found in Professor Torbert’s Orange Corn.
+Professor Torbert’s corn gets its vivid orange hue from being naturally selected for significantly increased levels of antioxidant pigments called carotenoids.
+Carotenoids are micronutrients found throughout nature that give many vegetables and fruits their yellow, orange, or red color.
+Examples of carotenoid-rich foods include carrots, tomatoes, sweet potatoes, squash, melons and now — Orange Corn.

-YES!
-Orange corn is absolutely, 100% non-GMO, created at the intersection of old-fashioned agriculture and modern science.
-While Professor Torbert is a geneticist by training, he used his expertise not to modify, but rather, to understand how the genes that already exist in corn affect the production of carotenoids in the kernel.
-He then used that knowledge to naturally select new varieties that produce higher levels of carotenoids to fulfill his mission of bringing more nutritious foods to people around the world.
+In contrast to the vast majority of conventionally-produced yellow corn,, Professor Torbert’s Orange Corn is 100% non-GMO, created at the intersection of old-fashioned agriculture and modern science.
+While Professor Torbert is a geneticist by training, he used his expertise not to modify, but rather, to understand how the genes that already exist in corn affect the production of antioxidant carotenoids in the kernel.
+He then used that knowledge to hand select new varieties that produce higher levels of carotenoids to fulfill his mission of bringing more nutritious foods to people around the world.

-It depends on where you are.
-Professor Torbert originally developed his Orange Corn as part of an effort to help alleviate vitamin A deficiencies in Sub-Saharan Africa.
-So, the varieties of Orange Corn grown in Africa are selected for higher levels of carotenoids that can be converted into vitamin A by the human body (called carotenes or provitamin A carotenoids).
-Since vitamin A deficiencies are rare in the United States, the Professor Torbert’s Orange Corn available in the U.S. is selected for increased levels of other carotenoids critical for helping maintain healthy eye function as we age, a much greater concern for most American’s.
+Professor Torbert originally developed Orange Corn as part of an effort to help alleviate vitamin A deficiencies in Sub-Saharan Africa.
+The varieties of Orange Corn grown in Africa have higher levels of carotenoids that can be converted into vitamin A by the human body (called carotenes or provitamin A carotenoids).
+Since vitamin A deficiencies are rare in the U.S., the Orange Corn variety we offer here has been selected for increased levels of other carotenoids critical for maintaining healthy eye function as we age, a much greater concern for most Americans.